cancellogic/Hoeffding-Integer/README.md

 In this variation of the Dependence calculation, the association is computed with integers by multiplication of the original statistic with n(n-1)(n-2)(n-3)(n-4)(256/30) (n=number of pairs).
 Higher values have stronger relationships- good for detection of useful models in machine learning or for genetic algorithm fitness assessment especially in non-linear situations.

 Min and Max values of the integer form can be computed for a given length of paired comparisions.
 Maximum assumes unique, growing, non-repeating values in every pair, but unique values may not be possible when comparing yes/no or 8bit data where the number of allowed states is less than the number of pairs and repeats abound.
-Binary comparisions may not even be a correct use, but they do suggest to me the Hoeffding's dependence form could be pivoted into a form with bit bin tallys for fast computation and far less sorting CPU time (and thar be dragons).
+Binary comparisions may not even be a correct use, but they do suggest to me the Hoeffding's dependence form could be pivoted into a form with bit bin tallys for fast computation and far less sorting CPU time (and thar be dragons that eat manhours).
 So... this hoeffding_integer_d_maximum doesn't understand your specific data constraints- and you may need to write a situational maximum function or adjust goal endpoints accordingly.

 Coded in Rust for generic partially ordinal types (compare {"g","e","n","e","r","i","c","s"} and {3.0,1.0,4.0,1.0,5.0,4.0,3.5,6.1}).
-Yep- directly compare different data types - if they sort they likely can be run through Hoeffding_Integer.
+Yep- directly compare vastly different data types - if they sort they likely can be run through Hoeffding_Integer.
+For the data scientist that flexability is beautiful- for the compiler and programmer- my condolences on extra seconds to enjoy a sip of a hot beverage.

 # Why?
 Hoeffding's Dependence Coefficient is very good at assigning fitness to nonlinear models for genetic algorithms and machine learning.
 The Pochhammer free version isn't normalized so direct comparision between n=50 and n=1000 is not clear even with min and max values for each.
 But this still works well in machine learning when models have "not-a-number" defects (defects automatically get lower scores if more than one defect exists, and automatically get lower scores should invalid values be pruned.)